bomberatox/rubymvcblog/README.md

-### Website created using CRUD and MVC pattern along with the Ruby course
+### Website created using CRUD and MVC pattern along with a Ruby course
 > Status: Incomplete ⚠️

 ## Development rules: